zzdtravel

 Philippine Tarsier Sanctuary

-Philippine Tarsier Sanctuary-November 2024
+Philippine Tarsier Sanctuary-December 2024

 In Canapnapan, a barangay of Corella, you can see saucer-eyed tarsiers in the wild at the Philippine Tarsier Sanctuary.
 Over 100 of these territorial primates hang out in the immediate vicinity of the centre, though only eight are in the viewing area.
 The guides will bring you right to them via a short jungle trail; no flash photography is permitted.
 The visitors centre includes good information boards and the whole forested sanctuary is well managed and a pleasure to visit.